-Update – remote registration now available: Sept.
-18, 2020: Governor Pritzker renewed an order allowing remote registration of IL sports betting accounts to continue.
-The Governor had previously allowed the order to expire in July, before reinstating it in late August.
-The window is now open until October 17 and we’re basically looking at a month-to-month decision on this front — with no guarantee that the ability to set up your account remotely continues indefinitely.
+Update – remote registration now available: Oct.
+20, 2020: Governor Pritzker again renewed an order allowing remote registration of IL sports betting accounts to continue.
+The Governor had previously allowed the order to expire in July, before reinstating it in late August and renewing it each of the last two months.
+The window is now open until November 14 and we’re basically looking at a month-to-month decision on this front — with no guarantee that the ability to set up your account remotely continues indefinitely.

 Bet on sports online in Illinois now

 It required an extra few days and a lot of wrangling, but Illinois lawmakers finally pushed legal sports betting through the state legislature as part of a massive capital bill on June 3, 2019, and Governor J.B.
 Pitzker signed the bill on June 28.
 The bill, SB 690, is more than 900 pages, and sports betting, which initially had stood on its own, was wrapped into it in order to get it passed during an extended legislative session.
 Nine months later, on the eve of the COVID-19-related shutdown of professional sports across the U.S., the first legal wager was placed at the Rivers Casino on March 9.

 Illinois’ new law allows for statewide mobile and retail sports betting at casinos, racetracks, off-track betting parlors, and professional sports venues.
 There are no tribal casinos in Illinois.
 The state will also issue three stand-alone mobile sports betting licenses, though those will not be issued until at least 18 months after the first “master” license was issued (which occurred in June 2020 – more on this below).
 Online betting officially began on June 18, 2020 when BetRivers went live.

 Online and mobile sportsbook apps in Illinois

 Below is a full list of locations, excluding the seven professional venues, that could accept on-site sports wagers and go online, along with online statuses and current application statuses: